pedrocatre/backbone-polling/README.md

 * configure(options): specify custom options for the plugin
 * startFetching: starts polling data from the server.
 * stopFetching: stops fetching data from the server.
-* resetFetching: resets the collection and restarts fetching if the collection was already fetching
 * abortPendingFetchRequests: aborts the current fetch request.
 * isFetching: returns true if the collection is fetching data and false otherwise.